MAGALA-RICHARD/documentation-example/doc/factorial_experiments.rst

 Conclusion
 ----------

-This tutorial demonstrated how to set up and run factorial experiments using APSIM NG.
-By systematically varying multiple factors (e.g., nitrogen levels, population density, and RUE), we can analyze their effects on crop yield effectively.
+This tutorial demonstrated how to set up and run factorial experiments using apsimNGpy.
+By systematically varying multiple factors (e.g., nitrogen levels, population density, and RUE), we can analyze their effects on the target variable effectively.